jgeewax/translate-demo/README.markdown

 # Google Translate API Demo

 This is a simple demonstration of the Google Translate Javascript API.
+Check out the live demonstration here: [http://jgeewax.github.com/translate-demo/][demo]

 ## How to run it on your local machine...